Diegores14/HPC/README.md

 # HPC
-if of code have thread compile "g++ -pthread -o ouput file.cpp"
+if the code have thread compile "g++ -pthread -o ouput file.cpp"